Message placement and amount

 Product or cart amount

 Adding the product price or total cart amount can render the most effective message to your customers.
-For example, if you pass in an amount that qualifies for Pay in 3, the rendered message likely includes specific payment information.
+For example, if you pass in an amount that qualifies for Paga in 3 rate, the rendered message likely includes specific payment information.
 These detailed, specific messages perform better and provide more value to you and your customers.
 If you do not provide an amount, PayPal falls back to a more general message that, though still effective, has a weaker value proposition to your customers.

 Updating the amount dynamically